 ARRL Volunteer Examiner

-Rigs in use currently include a Yeasu FT-100D, Kenwood TS-520, and Icom 751, and an assortment of 2M/440 rigs.
-My primary antennas are a G5RV along with an 80/40 dipole using a homemade air core balun, and a set of 2-meter Cushcraft Cross-Yagi Beams
+Rigs in use currently include a Yeasu FT-100D, Kenwood TS-520, and an assortment of 2M/440 rigs.
+My primary antennas are a G5RV along with an 80/40 dipole using a homemade air core balun, a 40-Meter off-center fed dipole, a homemade 2M/440 dipole, and a set of 2-meter Cushcraft Cross-Yagi Beams

 I thoroughly enjoy DX communications and digital modes.
 I also enjoy designing and building antennas, most especially wire antennas.

 I am the owner/trustee of the KK4ICE-R 6-Meter Repeater located on Salem Hill in Salem, AL. 53.010 MHz(-), No PL Tone.
 I recently acquired this repeater in non-working order and did a good deal of maintenance work on it.
 It was recently put back in service with some installation modifications resulting in better sensitivity and improved audio qualtiy.
 If you're within range of it, jump on 6-Meters and give it a try if you have 6 Meter FM capability.

 This is the view looking North from the tower site.
 As you can tell, "line of sight" is awesome from the hill.

 With the assistance of KD4BO and WJ4Z, the 35' Rohn-25 tower went up here at my QTH on 12/4/12.
 The 2-Meter Cushcraft Cross-Yagi Beams are giving me some amazing 2-Meter coverage.
 I'm working through repeaters all over Alabama and Georgia.
 It's a huge help when operating the East Alabama SKYWARN Net.